Glue42 Server

 Features

-The Glue42 Server provides an application definition store that can be used by Glue42 Enterprise to retrieve the list of applications for the current user.
+The Glue42 Server provides an app definition store that can be used by Glue42 Enterprise to retrieve the list of apps for the current user.

 Layout Store